 If you’re in a tough major, you have been (and will be) taking challenging classes all throughout college.
 Even when you do your best, these classes might still be so hard that you can’t earn the grades you want.
-Over time, your GPA will show this, and you might find yourself struggling to improve it.
+Over time, your GPA will show this, and you might find yourself struggling, also when you work in a team toward your goal, to improve it.

 The solution is simple — take easier classes.
 This can be tough, depending on how you have your classes planned out over the years, but if you can at all make room or time to take some easier classes, you should do it.
-Simple general education classes in subjects you’re strong in (or interested in) can make a big difference.
-It’s easy to get at least a B (if not an A) in many of these classes, since you’re already used to working hard in your current classes.
+Simple general education classes in subjects you’re strong in (or interested in, like math for example) can make a big difference.
+It’s easy to get at least a B (if not an A) in many of these classes since you’re already used to working hard in your current classes.
 The more classes like this you can find room for, the more your GPA will show it.

 “I don’t have enough time to do well in every class!”